-Clorofil is a nonprofit micro-sanctuary for farmed animals.
+Clorofil is an all-volunteer animal advocacy nonprofit and micro-sanctuary for farmed animals.

 We are located in the San Francisco bay area.